This post walks through what it takes to code sign Windows installers in the cloud with an Extended Validation (EV) cert.

 Step 3: Create a CSR and generate your cert

-Once you are vetted and able to generate a certificate by your favorite Third Party Corporate Vulture:
+Once you are vetted and can actually generate a certificate by your favorite Third Party Corporate Vulture, it’s time to create the Certificate Signing Request (CSR) on Azure:

 RSA-HSM key type is required by GlobalSign as of June 2023.
 Choosing this means Azure will store the certificate on FIPS 140-2 level 2 certified HSM.